 The Doctor seems to have finally met his greatest adversary: plot.

 Ah, remember the glory days of Series Two?
-Back when a Victorian were-wolf had me sleeping with the lights on, David Tennant’s sideburns were charming the pants off teenage French royalty, and Mickey Smith had us all feeling infinitely better about our love lives.
+A Victorian were-wolf had me sleeping with the lights on, David Tennant’s sideburns were charming their way into the hearts of French royalty, and Mickey Smith had us all feeling infinitely better about our love lives.
 It was a simpler time.
 A better time.

 In fact, every series from Messrs.
 Tenant and Eccleston had much to recommend it.
-From the ‘Family of Blood’ two parter (making Victorian boarding schools look cool), to the brilliantly claustrophobic ‘Midnight’ (the monster that remains scary just as it remains unseen), as well as the memorably sinister Vashta Nerada (‘every species in the galaxy has an irrational fear of the dark’…*dramatic pause*); these were highlights that any showrunner would be proud of.
+From the ‘Family of Blood’ two parter (reclaiming the image of Victorian boarding schools), to the skin-crawlingly claustrophobic ‘Midnight’ (the monster remained scary just as it remained unseen), as well as the memorably sinister Vashta Nerada (a subtle exploitation of perhaps our most primal fear); these were highlights that any showrunner would be proud of.
 Cool sci-fi concepts, thrillingly outlandish locations, and of course, plenty of running.
 Go back and watch them again.
 They’re awesome.

 By getting bogged down in plot-driven story arcs, Doctor Who has moved away from its escapist niche.
 Suddenly we need deep characters, compelling motivations and coherent narrative structure; all things that Doctor Who is patently terrible at.
 Almost all the best episodes of Doctor Who’s mid-to-late-noughties heyday were self-contained.
 New creature, new setting, lots of activity with just a little bit of exposition, and a resolution at the end.
 Wham, bam thank you Russell T Davies.

 Prior seasons did have overarching themes but they were whispered rather than shouted.
 ‘Bad Wolf’ stalked the whole of Series One, but never interfered which each episode’s autonomy.